CommunityEnterpriseLinuxKickstarts/c7rpimyth/README.md

 1.) https://wiki.centos.org/SpecialInterestGroup/AltArch/armhfp

+Disclaimer:
 *Dont be confused I have nothing to do with Centos or Redhat or IBM in any offical capacity.
-Just a nerd with a great hobby and some toys.
+I'm just a nerd with a great hobby and some toys.
+No one and I mean no one endorsed this project personally or in any way from such said above.
+What information they did not have publicly made available such as build scripts beyond a leftover kickstart, I deduced on my own and may not be a method they employ at all upstream for image creation.